-- Located within the Special Flood Hazard Area (100 Year floodplain) or within the Flood Hazard Boundary as designated by FEMA; - A 1-3 family residential property; - o Insured through a federally-backed flood insurance policy for the current tax year; - Have no delinquent City taxes; and - Either be located in the City's Neighborhood Revitalization Strategy Area (NRSA) or, if located outside of the NRSA, be owner-occupied with a total household income of less than \$62,985 per year.
+- Located within the Special Flood Hazard Area (100 Year floodplain) or within the Flood Hazard Boundary as designated by FEMA; - A 1-3 family residential property; - Insured through a federally-backed flood insurance policy for the current tax year; - Have no delinquent City taxes; and - Either be located in the City's Neighborhood Revitalization Strategy Area (NRSA) or, if located outside of the NRSA, be owner-occupied with a total household income of less than \$62,985 per year.

 For this credit, an applicant must apply every year to the City of Syracuse Assessment Department prior to January 1.
 Proof of required insurance is needed with the application.
-An informational letter and application form were sent In January 2019 to all owners within the qualifying areas.
-Application forms are also available on the City website and at the City Assessment Office.
-(City Hall, First Floor Room 130, 233 E. Washington Street).
+Application forms are available on the City website and at the City Assessment Office.
+(City Hall, First Floor Room 130, 233 E. Washington Street)

-Is My House or Building in the Floodplain?
+10.3.5 Is My House or Building in the Floodplain?